mamintoosi/Eigenbackground-Revisited/README.md

     <td> A 40x40 block demonstrated with a yellow square, shown in the following image, is selected for further investigation:
 <img src="./code/tmp/16-40x40.jpg"  alt="Block 40x40 in x=y=5" width = 240px >

 The temporal and QR order of columnized version of this block are produced with the mentioned script.
-The results , demonstrated here is saved in the following files:
+The results , demonstrated here is saved in the following files:<br>
 *columnized_frames.jpg* ,*columnized_frames_reordered.jpg*

 These images are demonstrated at the right: